Lekkie/fakebook/Readme.md

 Sign up
 -------
 Click Signup -> Fill data -> Register
+Successful registration will take you to the homepage.

 Login (Only follow if not registering)
 --------------------------------------
-Login: enter username & password (Signup if you are not registered)
+Login: enter username & password.
+Successful sign in will take you to the homepage.

 Add recipient
 -------------